-Annual revenues as a share of gross domestic product (GDP) fell from about 19.5 percent in the years immediately preceding the Bush tax cuts to just 16.3 percent in the years immediately following.
+Annual federal revenues as a share of gross domestic product (GDP) fell from about 19.5 percent in the years immediately preceding the Bush tax cuts to just 16.3 percent in the years immediately following.
 Revenues in 2025 would be \$700 billion higher if they were 19.5 percent of GDP, as in the years before the Bush tax cuts.
 Chuck Marr & Samantha Jacoby, House Republican Budget's \$4.5 Trillion Tax Cut Doubles Down on Costly Failures of 2017 Tax Law, CENTER ON BUDGET AND POLICY PRIORITIES (Feb.
 28, 2025).

 Annual deficits are at a very high percentage of GDP.
-In January 2025, the Congressional Budget Office projected the deficit would grow from \$1.9 trillion in fiscal 2025 to \$2.7 trillion in 2035 (under the assumption the TCJA provisions would be expiring after 2025).
+AS mentioned above, the CBO projected in January 2025 that the deficit would grow from \$1.9 trillion in fiscal 2025 to \$2.7 trillion in 2035 (under the assumption the TCJA provisions would be expiring after 2025).
 That adjusted deficit would equal 6.1 percent of the projected GDP in 2035, significantly more than the 3.8 percent that deficits have averaged over the past 50 years.
-Philip Swagel, Director of the Congressional Budget Office, recently stated: "This is historically unusual, that the deficit is so wide at a time when we don't have a crisis, we don't have a global war, we don't have a financial crisis, we don't have a pandemic."
-An economist with T. Row Price said: "When you look historically for the U.S., this kind of primary deficit is normal around recession periods when the unemployment rate is 8 percent, not 4 percent," See Katie Lobosco, Nonpartisan Group Blasts House Tax Bill as Irresponsible, 186 Tax Notes Federal 1916 (Mar.
+Philip Swagel, Director of the CBO, recently stated: "This is historically unusual, that the deficit is so wide at a time when we don't have a crisis, we don't have a global war, we don't have a financial crisis, we don't have a pandemic."
+An economist with T. Rowe Price said: "When you look historically for the U.S., this kind of primary deficit is normal around recession periods when the unemployment rate is 8 percent, not 4 percent," See Katie Lobosco, Nonpartisan Group Blasts House Tax Bill as Irresponsible, 186 TAX NOTES FEDERAL 1916 (Mar.
 10, 2025).
 The Tax Foundation estimates that over \$2 trillion in net annual savings will be needed by 2034 to stabilize the budget deficit at 3% of GDP.
-See Daniel Bunn & Garrett Watson, All About That Base(line), TAX FOUNDATION (Dec.
+See Daniel Bunn & Garrett Watson, All About That Base(line), Tax Foundation (Dec.
 5, 2024) available at https://taxfoundation.org/blog/extending-tax-cuts-budgetary-impact/.

 Extending the TCJA would add to these deficits.
-The Congressional Budget Office has estimated that extending the 2017 tax cuts would result in annual deficits exceeding \$2 trillion (6.6 percent of projected GDP) starting in 2027 and rising from there.
+The CBO estimated (as of March 2025) that if the TCJA were extended and there were no other changes to fiscal policy, debt held by the public would reach 214% of GDP in 2054 (47 percentage points higher than if the TCJA were not extended).
+Letter from Phillip L. Swagel, Director of Congressional Budget Office to Rep. David Schweikert (Mar.
+21, 2025).
+The CBO had estimated in May 2024 that extending the 2017 tax cuts would result in annual deficits exceeding \$2 trillion (6.6 percent of projected GDP) starting in 2027 and rising from there.
 The budget deficit for FY 2024 (ending Sept.
 30, 2024) was \$1.8 trillion (6.4 percent of GDP).
-Id.
+See Daniel Bunn & Garrett Watson, All About That Base(line), TAX FOUNDATION (Dec.
+5, 2024).